Bira/octopus-carnival/_drafts/wir-mm3-4e-behemoth.md

 ### Spirehorn Behemoth

 I don't think this Huge creature has an analog in the real world.
-They're so big they can mount platforms transporting up to a dozen people, and they have big horns.
+At size Huge, they're so big they can mount platforms transporting up to a dozen people, and they have big horns.
 They are the perfect vanity ride for your typical barbarian chieftain or hobgoblin general, so there is high demand for eggs and even for healthy adults.
 Lots of people die trying to get those.

 Their actual battlefield use depends on the personality of their owners.
 Some are used like thrones and sit in a palace somewhere.
 Others are mobile